12 Things You Should Really Never Microwave

 Chinese Takeout Containers

 Metal (even small amounts of metal, like the handles on those white containers) and microwaves don’t mix.
 Or, more accurately, when they mix, they can start fires.
 Put the rice in a bowl to warm it up.
 Plus, try one of these 40 tips to save your sanity in the kitchen.

 You know you shouldn’t pop plastic leftover containers in there, but you still do.
 Here’s why that’s bad: Many plastics contain estrogen-like chemicals (BPA is a well-known one) that can leach into your food when the plastic is heated.
 In a study published in Environmental Health Perspectives, 95 percent of 450 plastic products (such as baby bottles, zipper-top bags and containers) tested released chemicals that acted like estrogen after they were microwaved, washed in a dishwasher, or soaked in water.
 Even products labeled “BPA-free” released estrogen-like chemicals.
 Better to be safe and warm up your dinner directly on a plate.
 Make sure you know how to recycle those plastic containers and just about everything else.

 As a type of plastic, styrofoam can release harmful chemicals into your food when heated.
 Dump the leftovers onto a glass dish covered with a paper towel instead.
-Stay safe and make sure you never pick up one of these potentially toxic items found in dollar stores.

 Do you have a lot of fancy China or metallic-trimmed bowls?
 Keep them far from the microwave.
 Even if the metallic trimming is miniscule, it may still react in the microwave, according to the USDA.
 If you use the microwave a lot, it’s best to invest in a plain colored glass plate for microwave use only.
 Do you know why Danish people will break plates on purpose?